txt/plm19/doc/prolisp.md

     (parent donald nancy)

-_Rules_ tell us what we can infer:
+tells us that _donald_'s parent is _nancy_.  _Rules_ tell us what we can infer:

     (<- head body)

 where _head_ is the "consequence" and "body" is the "antesecendat".

-_Variables_
-are symbols beginning with question marks; e.g.
+_Variables_ are symbols beginning with question marks; e.g.

     (<- (child ?x ?y) (parent ?y ?x))